 Iteration 3 - Fetch Calls

-You will no longer be receiving your data from a hardcoded data file, but rather implementing the fetch API for accessing the data from a local server.
-You will need to clone this down and have it running in a separate tab in your terminal each time you run your client.
-Here are the endpoints setup for this project:
+You will no longer be receiving your data from a hardcoded data file, but rather implementing the fetch API for accessing the data from provided Endpoints in the table below.

 |Description||URL||Method||Required Properties for Request||Sample Successful Response|

 ||GET||none||An array containing all users|

 Once you’ve got fetch working on all three arrays, you can delete your hardcoded data file!

 - Implement one of the listed 3rd party libraries or one of your choosing with instructor approval.

 - Favoriting recipes is nice, but implementing a rating system would be even more helpful for a user!
 This could include a 5 star rating system, a way to leave reviews, etc!

 - You may also collaborate with instructors to personalize an extension for this project.